 "Sarah...
 Come here and look at these brick veneer cracks!
 That darn Arsenal is tearing our house apart!"

-For the past 29 years, I've gotten one or two calls each year whereby people are contending that their brick veneer or drywall cracks were caused by the bomb detonations and rocket testing activities on the Arsenal.
+For the past three decades, I've gotten one or two calls each year whereby people are contending that their brick veneer or drywall cracks were caused by the bomb detonations and rocket testing activities on the Arsenal.
 The City of Huntsville has long been monitoring the Arsenal blasting activities with seismograph instruments placed around the Arsenal boundaries.
 As far as I know, the levels of ground vibration recorded during this same time period have all been deemed safe.

 But you won't convince the homeowners in South-Huntsville.
 They know better!

 Actually, they're wrong.
 They are not feeling ground vibrations.
 They are feeling their house shake from what engineers call "air-blast" a fancy word for concussion or low-frequency sound waves.

 Every building structure has a natural frequency of vibration.
 Houses have low natural frequencies.
 The human ear can hear sound frequency between the range of 20 Hz and 20,000 Hz on average but sound waves from explosive blasting or the arsenal testing are oftentimes below our hearing range.
 But guess what: they vibrate the house!!
 If you bang a tuning fork against an object and place it next to a snare drum, the drum will make a sound, because the natural frequency of the drum head is reached and it amplifies and creates sound---just like it amplifies when hit with a drumstick.
 The same thing occurs with a house.
 When low frequency sound waves strike a house, the house amplifies or vibrates due to the closeness of the sound frequency to the home's natural frequency.